Ahmadu Fintiri: Governor

+Defection

+Fintiri left the Peoples Democratic Party to join the All Progressives Congress on 27 February 2026.

+Awards

+Governor Fintiri receives Nigeria Excellence Awards in Public Service (NEAPS) Governor of the Year Award on Urban Infrastructure 2025.

 Controversies

 High number of Media Aides

 In August 2023, Fintiri appointed 47 aides to assist him in media-related matters as Governor of Adamawa state.
 He was granted approval to appoint 50 special advisers by the Adamawa State House of Assembly in June of the same year.
 The Governor appointed two Special Advisers, ten Senior Special Assistants, thirty-four Special Assistants on Social Media and Content Creation, and one Special Assistant and Master of Ceremonies Government Events.

 This move sparked significant controversy nationwide, with many criticizing the high number of appointments, deeming it wasteful and extravagant.
 Critics pointed out that Adamawa state had a considerable population of 3.44 million people living in poverty, ranking 19th in the nationwide Multidimensional Poverty Index (MPI).

 On October 6, the governor's spokesperson announced an additional 103 appointments, comprising 37 principal special assistants, 45 senior special assistants, and 21 special assistants.
 This brought the total number of aides to approximately 150, with an estimated monthly cost to the state of 28 million naira, as reported by Daily Trust.

 However, the governor's press secretary, Humwashi Wonosikou, countered the notion of extravagance, explaining that each media appointee had been assigned specific roles, and these appointments were also intended to address poverty issues in the state.
 He stated, "There is no need for concern regarding the social media assistants.
 Their responsibility is to promote government policies and programs.
 The governor's decision to engage them was driven by the desire for poverty alleviation."

 One of the media aides appointed, speaking anonymously to Daily Trust, expressed confidence that their role would not be redundant due to the clear definition of their responsibilities.
 He stated that the employment of 34 social media assistants would "help sanitise posts on various online platforms."